geneton-ltd/genovisio_marcnv/README.md

 mamba env create -f conda_example.yaml
 ```

-This gives you 2 entrypoints:
+This gives you the following entrypoint:

 - `marcnv-classify` - run marCNV for the JSON annotation of a particular CNV region.